Good evening everyone.

 Availability of seat bases is a massive concern for us in the long term, Despite the kind donations of trim by our Friends at the Brighton Belle project, we will still have to fall back on restoring most of the water-damaged trim that was removed from the unit on arrival at Strawberry Hill in late 2015.
 Since the amount of damage varies from seat to seat, depend on its former location within the unit, some bases can be recovered whilst others will have to be partially or fully rebuilt.
 Fortunately we have a good relationship with Hants & Dorset Trim in Eastleigh, but of course that work will not come cheap!
 In the meantime we are concentrating on what work we can get done ‘in-house’ in an attempt to further the restoration before we have to start paying for work to be carried out by contractors.
 Saturday saw our first attempt to recover one of the partially damaged seats.

 The picture above shows Maggie, our seamstress, removing the old side panels from a damaged seat cover.
-The seat covers are comprised of one top sheet that covers the top of the seat (the name is in the clue, folks!) and two side panels which are stitched into either side.
+The seat covers are comprised of one top sheet that covers the top of the seat (the clue is in the name, folks!) and two side panels which are stitched into either side.
 The cover is then secured with industrial staples to the seat base.
-Maggie and Lynn dismantled one of the the “Best/Worst” covers to make up patterns for the new cover, and used viable scrap material from the damaged seat to make up new end covers.
+Maggie and Lynn dismantled one of the “Best/Worst” covers to make up patterns for the new cover, and used viable scrap material from the damaged seat to make up new end pieces.
 The top material came from the first of the rolls of moquette which we purchased two years ago from the North Norfolk Railway.
 By reclaiming material where we can from damaged covers, we hope to ensure that this supply of moquette can be made to last – especially since having more produced will require significant funds.

 After some trial and error Maggie and Lynn finally produced the first seat cover.
 The picture above shows them with the first recovered seat; note the recycled side panel.
 Inspection by the rest of the Minions was carried out and we all confessed ourselves hugely impressed – the skills needed were far beyond that possessed by the fitters and drivers in the team!
 The last job was to test fit the seat into 70797.
 I think the picture below speaks for itself – it’s a job worthy of the Trim Shops at Eastleigh or Selhurst!
 Over the coming months we hope to produce more of these two-seat bases, and the larger 3-seat bases as well to a similar process and quality of finish.
 There will still be seats that are beyond our current ability to restore, but we can at least shrink the amount of work (and money) needed to rehabilitate the passenger accommodation.